Jared-Godar/codeup_notes/reading/weapons_of_math_destruction_cathy_oneill_2016.md

 Graduates employed after nine months gamed - some schools hired own graduates for hourly temp jobs to count as employed.

 ## Chapter 4.
 Propaganda Machine: Online Advertising

+People leave rvers of data giving advertisers the ability to learn about them in grat detail.
+Which, in turn enables companies to target them with valuable information at just the right time and place.

+Justification?
+Argues personalized advertising would be useful and timely that customers would welcome it.
+Thoughts were that people objected to ads because they were irrelavent.

+For-profit colleges, University of Phoneix targeted poor people with the bait of upward mobility.
+Multimillion-dollar operations underwritten by government-financed loans and the diplomas offered had scant value in the workplace.

+## Chapter 5 Civilian Casualties: Justice in the Age of Big Data

+Lots of predictive crime algorithms that shape patrol and enforcement patterns.
+Can increase efficiency of budget-strapped police forces.
+Generates "hot-spots" based on past trends, increased presence in these areas lowers some crime rates.
+Siminar to baseball defense-shifting models.
+Increased presence results in increased enforcement of lower-teir nonviolent, nuisance crimes.
+More reports - more crime - more cops in same areas - more reports - feedback cycle filling prisons with hundreds of thousands of people found guilty of victimless crimes.
+Many poorer neighborhoods - predominately blacks and hispanics.
+So, even if models are race-bline, the results are not.

+Petty crimes have been linked to more serious ones since 1982 - George Kelling article on "broken windows polcing: concept where lower level crimes create an atmosphere of disorder, scaring away law-abiding citizens, and becoming breeding grounds for serious crimes.
+90's zero-tolerance campaigns, famously in NYC.
+Gained broad support - millions of young minority men sent to prion, many for minor offenses.

+Most jurisdictions a crime map of petty crime tracks powerty - reinforcing society's conceptions that poor are responsible for shortcomings and commit most of the crime.

+Financial crimes - low priority.
+Wealth and lobbies lead to underpolicing.
+If zero-tolerance enforves.
+Choices made on where to focus attention.
+Criminalized poverty nelieving tools used are scientific and fair.

+Data "hackathon" bringing together hackers, nerds, mathematicians, and software geeks to look at stop and frisk.
+Bloomerg raised 600% - 700,000 spot checks.
+Majority of those stopped were innocent.
+85% of stops were of yound aftican american or latino men.
+Many stopped repeatedly.
+0.1% linked to violent ctime.
+Drug posession, underaged drinking prosecuted.
+Determined to be unconstitutional.

+WMDs often faced with choice between fairness and efficacy.
+Legal traditions lean towards fairness.
+Constitution presumes innocence and engineered to value it.
+WMDs favor efficiency.
+Fairness is hard to quantify.
+Are we willing to sacrifice a bit of efficiency for fairness?
+Handicap models leaving certain data out?
+Justice should be something one part of society inflicts upon the other.

+Recidivism study in Harris country.
+2.6M recods.
+Longer inmate spent locked up, greater chance they would be unemployed upon release, require food stamps and public assistance, commit further crimes.

+Facial recognition emerging for broader surveilance.
+Shifting to identifying potential lawvreakers problematic.

+## 6 Ineligible to Serve: Getting a Job

+Personality tests from Kronos - five factor model: extraversion, agreeableness, conscitntiousness, neuroticism, and openness to ideas.
+Vanderbilt student unable to get minimum-wage grocery jobs based on thest and model.
+Widespread among large corporations.
+1970s MIT Kronos software tools Workforce Ready PR.
+Automation of hiring process $500 M industry growing 10-15% annually.
+Used on 60-70% pf prospective workers, up from just 30-40% five years ago.

+Can't incorporate information aabout how candidate would actually perform at the company.
+Settle for proxies.
+1971 *Griggs v Duke* daid IQ tests for jobs were discriminatory and therefore illegal.
+Independent of legaliity, these tests are poor predictors of jon performance.
+Illegal screens for mental illness.
+Process is opaque.

+2001-2 before resume ATS, MI sent 5k phone resumes modeled for race.
+White names 50% more callbacks.
+ORchestras started having blind auditions in the 70s - women players increasef five-fold.

+72% resumes never seen by human eyes.
+Programs flip through them and score for job opening.
+Must sprinkle with key words specific job is looking for. resunate.com

+## 7 Sweating Bullets: On the Job